falcon-computing/genome-release/deploy/aws/scripts/README.md

 In the example above, the log file is posted at /genome/Logs/m4.10x/

-These scripts can be used in Huawei and Alicloud as long as the location of the executables and the settings defined in these instructions are the same.
+These instructions can be adapted very quickly in Huawei and Alicloud as long as the location of the executables are located in /usr/local/falcon/ and the location of the input files is clearly set.